 As a recording artist Järvi has more than 60 albums to his credit, from Hollywood soundtracks such as Cloud Atlas, Sense 8 (both productions of the Wachowski sisters who also made The Matrix), A Hologram for the King (Tom Tykwer) and award-winning albums on Sony Classical and Chandos, to his eponymous series: the Kristjan Järvi Sound Project.

 Taking his artistic take on life to the next level with the Sunbeam productions and tours, Järvi continues to pave the way to a whole new sound experience.
 Founding Sunbeam just a few years ago, the company has created several concert shows since: “Waterworks” (2017/2018), “Absolute Club” featuring Francesco Tristano and “Nordic Pulse” (2018) as well as “Midnight Sun” (2019).
 The “Midnight Sun” tour closed at the Elbphilharmonie in Hamburg, Germany.
 Being a passionate producer, he also arranged and produced albums in the Sunbeam Studios for Max Richter, Robot Koch and many more.

 Besides his own projects, Kristjan conducts Orquestra Metropolitana de Lisboa, Taiwan Symphony and Czech Radio Symphony amongst others.
 Also he conducts the London Symphony Orchestra in a program that includes his own composition “Too hot to Handel”.

 Born in Estonia, Kristjan Järvi emigrated to the United States as a child and grew up in New York City.
-Kristjan comes from a family of conductors.
-His father Neeme and his elder brother Paavo are both great ones in their field.
-2015 Kristjan relocated his center of life from the USA back to Tallinn/ Estonia.
+Kristjan comes from a family of great conductors.
+His father Neeme and his elder brother Paavo both conduct the greatest orchestras in the world.
+In 2015 Kristjan relocated his center of life from the USA back to the capital of Estonia, Tallinn.